basarat/demo-typestyle/03-media/script.md

 );
 ```

+And now we if play around with the viewport width you can see it feels much more fluent.

-You can add as many media queries as you want.
+You can add as many media queries as you want for a class.
 This is because the media function just returns a new NestedCSS object, which fits well with TypeStyle's mixin model.

+For example we can restrict this first media query to a maximum width of 700px.

-Here we add another distinct media query for when the width is great than 600.
+Next we go ahead and another distinct media query for when the width is great than 700 and bump up the font size even more.

 ```js
 const className = style(